marek-saji/noplacelikecode/_posts/2022-12-06-mastodon-misconceptions.md

 with multiple instances/accounts and may do a better job of remembering position where scrolling your timeline.

+Some of the more popular ones:

 - [Pinafore](https://pinafore.social) is a different PWA.
 It has a simple and highly accessible interface.
+- [Elk](https://elk.zone/m.webtoo.ls/public/local) is also a PWA with strong Twitter vibes.
 - [Official Mastodon client](https://joinmastodon.org/apps)
   is available for both Android and iOS
 - [Tusky](https://play.google.com/store/apps/details?id=com.keylesspalace.tusky)